What it's for

 - Minimize the risk of fraud through attacks using leaked user data and stolen login credentials

-- Check pages for unsecure elements and prevent security warnings from being shown and impacting revenue
+- Check pages for insecure elements and prevent security warnings from being shown and impacting revenue

 - Identify pages where security measures could be improved by implementing browser security policies